 The company has prepared for insurance business risks using the equalisation provision and clearing reserve included in the technical provisions.
 The equalisation provision served as a buffer against company-specific insurance technical risks while the clearing reserve buffered against the uncertainty factors related to the pensions for which the system is jointly responsible, and their financing.
 The clearing reserve has a system-specific lower limit but no company-specific lower limit.
 The equalisation provision has a company-specific upper and lower limit.
-At the end of 2013, the company's equalisation provision stood at around $\in 217$ million.
-The lower limit for the equalisation provision was securing.
+At the end of 2013, the company's equalisation provision stood at around €217 million.
+The lower limit for the equalisation provision was €74.7 million.
+The equalisation provision was securing.